compilers-course-materials/starter-adder/README.md

 The first string given to `te` is a test name, followed by a program in concrete syntax to compile and evaluate, followed by a string that is a _substring of the expected error message_.
-For example, in the starter code there is a test that fails with the substring `"not yet"`, because `Let` is not yet implemented.
+For example, in the starter code there is a test that fails with the substring `"not yet"`, because the `Let` case fails with an exception that mentions it is `"not yet implemented"`.
 You _should_ use this helper to explicitly test for the two error cases mentioned above, by raising a distinct string with `failwith` in the compiler.

 Both of these functions store the assembly file your compiler generated in the `output/` directory, with the name of the test suffixed by `.s`, if it was